aberke/floc-analysis/README.md

 ### Sensitivity analysis

-A core question in our analysis is whether information about a device user's likely race can be leaked by their FLoC cohort.
+A core question in our analysis is whether information about a device user's likely income or racial group can be leaked by their FLoC cohort.

 #### Relationship between racial background and domain browsing

-We do initial analysis of the relationship between racial background and domain browsing using the preprocessed machine-weeks data.
+We do initial analysis of the relationship between demographic groups (household income groups and racial backgrounds) and domain browsing by using the preprocessed machine-weeks data.
+We do this analysis for the income and race demographic groups separately.

 [notebooks/sensitivity-by-race-by-domain-visit-frequency.ipynb](notebooks/sensitivity-by-race-by-domain-visit-frequency.ipynb)